toucansites/website/contents/docs/[05]templates/[03]views/index.md

 ---
-category: "themes"
+category: "templates"
-title: "Templates"
+title: "Views"
-description: "This is a basic guide on how to use Mustache for creating static site templates for Toucan"
+description: "Basic guide on how to use Mustache for creating static site templates for Toucan"
 order: 3
 ---

-# Templates
+# Views
 ---

 [Mustache](https://mustache.github.io/mustache.5.html) is a logic-less template system.
-Toucan uses Mustache templates to render Markdown files and generate the final HTML content.
+Toucan uses Mustache templates to render Markdown files and generate the final HTML content and refers them as `views`.

-This is a basic guide on how to use Mustache for creating templates.
+This is a basic guide on how to use Mustache for creating views.

 ## Context variables